ondrovic/ollama-git-commit/CONTRIBUTING.md

    # Option 3: Stage files and auto-commit with AI-generated message
    bun dev:run commit -d . --auto-commit

-   # Option 4: Use the standalone script (same as --auto-commit)
+   # Option 4: Use the tool directly (same as --auto-commit)
-   bun run stage-and-commit
+   ollama-git-commit -d . --auto-commit
    ```

 4. Commit your changes (if using option 1 or 2):